sedwards-lab/peng/doc/notes/variable-semantics.md

 References cannot be taken of let-bound variables.

 Reference types are also designated by the `&` type constructor.
-There are details omitted here for now, but as an example, a reference to an integer is written (whitespace optional):

-    & Int
+    var x = 0
+    -- Type of x: &Int

+When declaring a `var` with an explicit type annotation, the `&` is automatically added to the bound variable, so no need to include it:

+    var x: Int = 0
+    -- Type of x: &Int

+Under the hood, there will be a `__ref__: a -> &a` function that takes a value of type `a`, allocates space for it, stores the value in that space, and returns the reference to that allocated space.
+Var-declarations will desugar roughly as follows:

+    var x: T = v
+    let x: &T = __ref__(v)

+(Note: the more I look at this, the more I don't like the lack of `&` in the type annotation of our var-declaration syntax.
+It may be superfluous, but not having it looks confusing, and it is only one character.)

 ### Routine parameters and delayed assignment